 - General UCLA Summer Financial Aid Information

-In order to apply for financial aid, UCLA students must complete the following:
+In order to receive financial aid, UCLA students must complete the following:

-- Pay the nonrefundable $300 deposit to secure your spot in your Travel Study program
+- Complete your application materials & pay the nonrefundable $300 deposit to secure your spot in your Travel Study program.

 - Graduate students may have additional requirements, including a letter from the Department confirming the Travel Study program is required for the degree.